The World in COVID-19

-As we pass the half-year mark of combating COVID-19, there are a number of nations that have appeared to have the virus under control, with case numbers either not increasing or growing at a significantly reduced rate.
-These countries have begun lifting restrictions and allowing their citizens to return to a state of pseudo-normalcy, what many are calling a “new normal”; social-distancing in place, many still work from home, and most hospitality-related businesses running at reduced capacity.
+As we pass the half-year mark of combating COVID-19, there several nations that have appeared to have the virus under control.
+Case numbers in these regions are either not increasing or growing at a significantly reduced rate.
+These countries have begun lifting restrictions and allowing their citizens to return to a state of pseudo-normalcy.
+Many are calling this a “new normal”.
+In these places, social-distancing is in place, many are still working from home, and most hospitality-related businesses are running at reduced capacity.

-How does your body fight pathogens?
+How does your body fight diseases like COVID-19?

 What do vaccines do?

 These vaccines are made up of previously viable (living) pathogens that have been inactivated (killed), with this being done by heat or chemical means.
-Benefits of this vaccine type is that, in comparison to an attenuated vaccine, living pathogen is not introduced into the body, and storage conditions are much less rigorous allowing for easier transport.
+The benefit of this vaccine type is that, in comparison to an attenuated vaccine, a living pathogen is not introduced into the body, and storage conditions are much less rigorous allowing for easier transport.
 One disadvantage is that these vaccines typically do not produce as strong of an immune response as a vaccine containing a weakened form of the virus, thus booster shots are usually required.
 Examples of inactivated vaccines include those used for Hepatitis A, seasonal Influenza, and Polio.

 Conjugate, subunit, recombinant, and polysaccharide vaccines:

 These types of vaccines depend on the use of only a part of the pathogen, not the whole pathogen, to generate an immune response.
 These parts could include glycans and sugars that would be expressed on the outside of the pathogen, pathogenic surface proteins, or parts of the capsid (outer coating) of the pathogen.
 The type of piece that is used will depend on the pathogen and how the body’s immune system responds to these pathogens.
 Benefits of these include a very strong immune response, as only the component of the pathogen that generates a response is added, and these vaccine types do not cause additional complications in those with other health issues or compromised immune systems.
 Disadvantages include the potential requirement of booster shots to keep up immunity over time.
-Examples of pathogens that utilize this type vaccine include Hepatitis B, HPV (Human Papillomavirus), and shingles.
+Examples of pathogens that utilize this type of vaccine include Hepatitis B, HPV (Human Papillomavirus), and shingles.